takes-mobile/takes-android/README.md

 yarn install

-npx eas build --profile development --platform android
+npx eas build --profile development --platform android  or npx expo start

 make sure to have an android emulator running or an android device connected